Fiestas Patrias in Peru: Independence Day, History and Traditions

 They commemorate independence, but also the task of holding together a country with many regions, languages, social realities, and traditions.

-Anyone who experiences Peru during the Fiestas Patrias sees not only flags and parades.
-One sees a country that celebrates itself, discusses, and sometimes expresses itself very loudly.
+Those who experience Peru during the Fiestas Patrias see not only flags and parades.
+They see a country that celebrates itself, discusses, and sometimes expresses itself very loudly.

 Frequently Asked Questions about Fiestas Patrias